 How long does lentil soup last in the fridge?

 This recipe is even better on the second day!
-That’s the beauty of lentil soup!
+That’s the beauty of soup!
 It can be kept in the fridge for four to five days and it can be frozen for three months.
 Thin with additional broth as necessary as it will thicken.

 Additional Easy Recipes To Try